loglow/IntervalTimer/README.md

 Currently, this library utilizes the PIT (Periodic Interrupt Timer) modules, of which there are four.
 However, only three are available for general use because one is being used by the built-in `tone()` functionality.
 The first timer to be allocated to a PIT module will enable the PIT clock and the last timer using a PIT module to be stopped will disable the PIT clock.

 Invalid period values will result in `begin()` returning `false`.
 Assuming the default bus speed of 48 MHz, any period value greater than `89478485` (slightly less than 89.5 seconds) will be considered invalid.
 This is because the timer periods are stored internally as a quantity of bus clock cycles, and the register storing this value has 32 bits of precision.
+A value of `0` is also considered to be invalid.

 ### Contact and copyright